-HP Elite 8000-series Business PC products only support RAID based on three identical SATA hard drives in either RAID 0 or RAID 5 or Matrix RAID Mode of RAID 0 and RAID 5.
+HP EliteDesk/EliteOne 800-series Business PC products only support RAID based on three identical SATA hard drives in either RAID 0 or RAID 5 or Matrix RAID Mode of RAID 0 and RAID 5.

-- Open the Intel Rapid Storage Console and select Create in the top pane and select the Volume Type in the right pane.
+- 1. Open the Intel Rapid Storage Console and select Create in the top pane and select the Volume Type in the right pane.
 Select Efficient data hosting and protection (RAID 5). - 2.
 Click Next to configure the volume. - 3.
-In the Configure window, name the volume, select the three disks and specify if you want to keep data from one of the selected disks. - 4.
-Specify if you want to keep data from one of the selected disks?
+In the Configure window, name the volume, select the three disks and specify if you want to keep data from one of the selected disks.

-5. Click Next to begin the confirmation process, review the selected configuration and click Create Volume to start the Create Volume action.
+4. Click Next to begin the confirmation process, review the selected configuration and click Create Volume to start the Create Volume action.